stonepros/stone/doc/stonefs/multifs.rst

     ceph fs flag set enable_multiple true

-New Ceph clusters automatically set this.
+New Stone clusters automatically set this.

-Creating a new Ceph File System
+Creating a new Stone File System
 -------------------------------

 The new ``volumes`` plugin interface (see: :doc:`/cephfs/fs-volumes`) automates